mateomorrison/mateomorrison/README.md

 * IT Consultant at Tiger Global Management, LLC
-* Working on @mjrco
+* Working on Morrison Jr. & Co.
-* Building the future of e-commerce at @getfangoo
+* Building the future of e-commerce at fangoo